How much does a tax return cost? [2026]

 Index

-What is the cost of managing tax affairs in Australia?
+Understanding the cost of managing tax affairs in Australia

 Tax agent and accountant fees vary based on your location, business structure, and whether you require additional services like tax advice, BAS lodgements, or amendments to prior returns.
 Choosing a registered tax agent or accountant who understands your unique needs can help you maximise your deductions and stay compliant with the ATO.